Today In History logo TIH

 Von Dobeln Wins at Jutas: Swedish Hero Emerges

-Swedish forces under Lieutenant General Georg Carl von Dobeln repelled a Russian advance at Jutas during the Finnish War, preventing the encirclement of the main Swedish army.
-The victory elevated von Dobeln to national hero status in Sweden, though it could not prevent Finland's eventual cession to Russia the following year.
+Swedish forces under Lieutenant General Georg Carl von Dobeln repelled a Russian advance at the Battle of Jutas during the Finnish War, preventing the encirclement of the main Swedish army retreating through Finland.
+The tactical victory elevated von Dobeln to the status of national hero, one of the few bright spots in a war Sweden was losing badly.
+Finland's cession to Russia the following year ended six centuries of Swedish rule over the territory and permanently redrew the political map of Scandinavia.

 Potawatomi warriors ambushed a supply detachment at the Narrows, killing fifteen soldiers and civilians attempting to…